SJSU272LabF17/DenguePredictor/README.md

 The model developed would be tested by the data and the results are pushed to the database/file.
 These values are then used in visualising the data in google maps API in our web project.

 #### Visualization Phase using Google Maps API
+Developing a web based Module which will show the prediction on the Google Map according to City.

+# Libraries Used

+#### Data cleaning
+Pandas

+#### Data Ploting
+matplotlib